beemojs/beemo/docs/provider.md

 ```

 Once cloned, initialize a new NPM package, and provide the name `dev-tools` with a username scope,
 like `@beemo/dev-tools`.
 Why a scope?
-Because we don't want to clutter NPM with dumb packages.
-It
+Because we don't want to clutter NPM with common named
-also avoids collisions and easily announces ownership.
+packages.
+It also avoids collisions and easily announces ownership.

 ```
 npm init --scope=<username>